vedprakash-m/carpool/docs/User_Experience.md

 ├─────────────────────────────────────────────────────────────┤
 │ Let's find carpool groups near you:                        │ │                                                             │
-│ 🏫 Your child's school:                                    │
+│ 🏫 Your student's school:                                  │
 │ [Lincoln Elementary School        ▼] [📍 2.1 mi]         │
 │                                                             │
 │ 📍 Your location (for nearby groups):                      │
 │ [Use My Location] OR [Enter Address]                       │ │                                                             │
-│ 👶 Child's grade: [2nd Grade ▼]                           │
+│ �‍🎓 Student's grade: [2nd Grade ▼]                        │
 │                                                             │
 │ ⏰ When do you need carpool?                               │
 │ ☑ Morning (drop-off)  ☐ Afternoon (pickup)                │